History of the envelope

 While the rise of digital communication has led to fears that the days of direct mail – and therefore envelopes – may be numbered, we know differently.

-Direct mail is a great way to stand out to your customers, and research has shown that it’s considerable more effective than digital – opened by nine out of ten people, whereas email marketing open rates average at one in five.
+Direct mail is a great way to stand out to your customers, and research (see our World Post Day article) has shown that it’s considerable more effective than digital – opened by nine out of ten people, whereas email marketing open rates average at one in five.